-Are metal roofs more fire resistant than asphalt roofs? | Always | 38% | In most cases | 34% | In some cases | 11% | Never | 3% | Not sure | 11% | | | Question: Are metal roofs more fire resistant than asphalt roofs?
-Top Answer (38% of 26 votes): Always.
+Are metal roofs more fire resistant than asphalt roofs? | | Always | 43% | | In most cases | 33% | | In some cases | 10% | | Never | 3% | | Not sure | 10% | | | | | Question: Are metal roofs more fire resistant than asphalt roofs?
+Top Answer (43% of 30 votes): Always.

-Answer: Always Explanation: If flames come in contact with the underlying asphalt, it's more likely to catch on fire than a non-combustible roofing material, such as metal.
-Most insurance companies prefer metal roofs to asphalt shingle roofs due to their longevity and durability | HOME SHIELD PRO'S ROOFING & SIDING | Answer: In most cases Explanation: Metal will not ignite like asphalt and the thermal transition temperature is very high. | JPS-WNC llc | Answer: In most cases Explanation: Metal doesn't burn but it does melt.
+Asphalt shingles, while often rated Class A due to their design and coatings, are still made with petroleum-based materials and can burn under certain conditions.
+For this reason, metal roofing is considered the more fire-resistant option overall. | | Mendoza Construction | Answer: Always Explanation: It's harder for metal to burn | | Srp inc. | Answer: Always Explanation: If flames come in contact with the underlying asphalt, it's more likely to catch on fire than a non-combustible roofing material, such as metal.
+Most insurance companies prefer metal roofs to asphalt shingle roofs due to their longevity and durability | | HOME SHIELD PRO'S ROOFING & SIDING | | | ProMatcher | Answer: In most cases Explanation: Metal doesn't burn but it does melt.
 Shingles are made from oil.
 It burns.
 The materials under that metal also burn.
-Metal roofs would be prefered where wildfires can drop hot embers on your roof. | Cape Fear Exteriors |
+Metal roofs would be prefered where wildfires can drop hot embers on your roof. | | Cape Fear Exteriors |

 |